aflag/algochallenges/c1/README.md

 gossip completely hidden from you!

 Being a sysadmin, you had direct access to HR’s computers.
-So, determined to create a better work environment for everyone, you to downloaded the spreadsheet they use to arrange team building exercises – the list of colleagues that hate each other.
+So, determined to create a better work environment for everyone, you downloaded the spreadsheet they use to arrange team building exercises – the list of colleagues that hate each other.
 Seeing how massive that spreadsheet really is, it occurred to you that the reason you were not let in to some of the juiciest